daino92/Kremala/README.md

 * words.txt must be in C:/ folder or it gets an error
 * players.txt must be in C:/ folder or it gets an error

+* Originally made in 2011 for educational purposes